FidanEyyubova/Final-Project-GameVerse/README.md

 💡 Key Features:

-🛍️ Browse and buy the latest PC and console games
+1.Browse and buy the latest PC and console games

-🔍 Advanced search and filter for game genres and features
+2.Advanced search and filter for game genres and features

-❤️ Wishlist and user favorites
+3.Wishlist and user favorites

-📱 Fully responsive design for all devices
+4.Fully responsive design for all devices

 🛠️ Built With:

-React.js
+1.React.js

-Redux Toolkit
+2.Redux Toolkit

-SCSS
+3.SCSS

-Supabase for backend
+4.Supabase for backend

-i18next for language support
+5.i18next for language support